Creatives share their biggest lessons of 2019 and how they'll be doing things differently

 Graphic designer Mike Hindle seems to think so: "A big one for me this year has been to narrow down my creative styles a little.
-Whilst still varied enough to keep things fresh and fun, it was simply too all over the shop previously.
+While still varied enough to keep things fresh and fun; it was simply too all over the shop previously.
 The responses and interactions have been very positive as a result."

-Designer Kate Moorhouse agrees and thinks to find a focus really helps: "Listening to others I'm now happier knowing I have a style for my work.
+Designer Kate Moorhouse agrees and thinks that if you find a focus that helps: "Listening to others I'm now happier knowing I have a style for my work.
 It's clear and simple, rather than trying to be too many things."

 Accept that progress can take time but perseverance counts

 We all find ourselves juggling projects.
 And that can prove a struggle.
-During busier times, creative Amy Kilner says: "Just focus on one thing, not 20!
-For me personally it actually helps me be more creative and productive so I can switch off when I need to.
-I actually learnt this from a book called 'The One Thing' which is recommended."
+During busier times, creative Amy Kilner says: "Focus on one thing, not 20!
+For me, it helps me be more creative and productive so I can switch off when I need to.
+I learnt this from a book called 'The One Thing', which is recommended."